Nearsoft/apprentice/03 - Git/README.md

 This command creates an empty Git repository, right now it’s only in your local environment.
 In order to start collaborating with your teammates, you’ll need it to be centralized on a remote code repository.
 We’ll use GitHub for it.

-Follow this steps to create a new remote repository.
+Follow this steps to create a new remote repository:

 ```
 Go to github.